 ISSUE: There were many bills introduced in the California Legislature 2020-2021 Regular Session which if signed into law may affect police agencies.
-The legislature is not currently in session.
 The focus of this legislative update will be AB 1299, as amended, Salas.
 Peace officers: employment.
 AB 1506, as amended McCarty.
 Use of Force; SB 203, as amended, Bradford.
 Juveniles: custodial interrogation; SB 731, as amended, Bradford.
 Public employment; SB 776; as amended Skinner, Peace Officers Release of Records;